matter-labs/zksync-web-era-docs/docs/api/java/providers.md

 ### `zksGetTransactionReceipt`

 Get transaction receipt.
-The same as `eth_getTransactionReceipt` but with additional fields belong to L2ToL1 messenger
+The same as `eth_getTransactionReceipt` but with additional fields belong to L2toL1Log

 Example: